 History of the Samoyed

-A Sammie who is more often than not left to his or her own devices may act out due to physical and mental frustrations.
-Long walks, active play sessions, and a good daily dose of one-on-one bonding time help Samoyeds stay happy and stimulated.
-Because they’re quite accepting of other dogs, having a canine playmate for your Sammie is a good way to make sure that all of their energy needs are met.
+A Sammie who is left to his or her own devices too often may act out due to physical and mental frustrations.
+Paying extra attention to this breed will help it stay happy and stimulated.
+Because they’re quite accepting of other dogs, having a canine playmate for Sammies is a good way to make sure that all of their exercise needs are met.

 Common Health Problems